 - Distribute OpenVPN configuration file to user through your preferred method (Ex: email, USB drive, Google Drive, Dropbox, shared folder on network, etc.)

 The following steps are for Microsoft Windows only.
-For OSX/Linux/Android/etc. installation, please see our OpenVPN Wiki page.
+For macOS/Linux/Android/etc. installation, please see our OpenVPN Wiki page.

 - Download the Windows OpenVPN client https://openvpn.net/client-connect-vpn-for-windows/.
 You can find other Operating System options linked from the Untangle OpenVPN wiki.

 - Run the installer and follow the Installation Wizard:

 - Open the OpenVPN client and choose to import the profile from a file.

 - Browse to the configuration profile you obtained in steps two and three.

 - Click Add.